GENERAL BUILDING RISK ASSESSMENT

 COURSE RISK ASSESSMENT STATEMENT

-Members, Guests and Visitors are hereby advised that comprehensive Risk Assessments are carried out on the course in accordance with the Club’s Health & Safety Policy.
+Members, Guests and Visitors and Staff are hereby advised that comprehensive Risk Assessments are carried out on the course in accordance with the Club’s Health & Safety Policy.

 It is your responsibility, as a golfer, caddie or spectator on the course, to ensure that you consider safety and adhere strictly to the following:-